 How to write your own process

-Authors: Francois Tadel
+Authors: Francois Tadel, Raymundo Cassani

 Brainstorm offers a flexible plug-in structure.
 All the operations available when using the Process1 and Process2 tabs, which means most of the Brainstorm features, are in fact written as plug-ins.